rabirabirara/audacious-appendment/README.md

 Actually, to make this add silence to the end of a selection instead, it's as easy as changing the (at 1) to (at 0).

 Overall, you can imagine this command to say something like: define a function "insertstart" that takes a signal (a sound) and gives the sum of some silence and the signal but shifted over by its duration.
 Then call the function on both channels.
 Gosh, Lisp is cool and ugly at the same time.
-I much prefer ML; but I respect LiSP all the same.
+I love ML; but I respect LiSP all the same.

 Hopefully, if anyone ever has the problem of inserting silence at the beginning and end of a file, they can look at my script and figure it out themselves.